bzhao10/CourseProject/README.md

 The size of training dataset is 5000 and the size of the test dataset is 1800.

 ### Output
-The output of the project is a anwser.txt document, which includes both id of test sample and a label of either `SARCASM` or `NOT_SARCASM` predicted by the model.
+The output of the project is an anwser.txt document, which includes both id of test sample and a label of either `SARCASM` or `NOT_SARCASM` predicted by the model.

 ## Install